yakmatic-dev/DevSecOps-Snyk-Security-Scanning/README.md

 ## Executive Summary

 Snyk is an AI-powered developer security platform that enables organizations to find, prioritize, and fix security vulnerabilities across their entire software development lifecycle (SDLC).
 It integrates seamlessly into development workflows, providing real-time security feedback without disrupting developer productivity.
 It can be used to identify scan security vulnerability in third party libraries.
+It is part of software composition analysis

 <img width="1600" height="779" alt="image" src="https://github.com/user-attachments/assets/a97d0bbb-12de-4c23-8d02-71f6359d1212" />